Universal Transient Stability Analysis: A Pre-trained Generative Transformer-Enabled Power System Dynamics Prediction Framework: Case study

 \subsubsection{Dataset Organization}

 { For fine-tuning and validation, a primary dataset of 9,000 trajectories (rotor angles and speeds) was generated from $N-1$ contingencies on the 39-bus system, covering a mix of stable and unstable trajectories.
 This was partitioned into 8,000 training ($D_{\text{train}}$) and 1,000 validation ($D_{\text{val}}$) trajectories.
 Each trajectory was then segmented via a sliding window ($L_{\text{seq}}=65, L_{\text{pred}}=1$) to yield approximately $1.8 \times 10^7$ training and $2 \times 10^6$ validation samples.
-Moreover, a 3,300-trajectory set ($D_{\text{train}}^{189\text{bus}}$) generated from the 189-bus system was used for cross-system few-shot fine-tuning.
+Additionally, trajectories from the 189-bus system were generated to evaluate cross-system few-shot adaptation on a more complex, heterogeneous grid.
 Model performance was evaluated against four distinct test sets, each designed to assess a specific aspect of universality.
 The details of these datasets are summarized in \autoref{Test Set Overview}.
-The subsequent analysis primarily presents rotor angle predictions and results for other variables like rotor speeds are analogous and detailed in \autoref{angular speed test}.
+The subsequent analysis primarily presents rotor angle predictions and results for other variables like rotor speeds are analogous and detailed in \autoref{angular speed test}. { For the heterogeneous-system adaptation study on the 189-bus system, we generated a target-system corpus of 9,900 trajectories under $N\!-\!1$ contingencies and randomly split it into $D_{\text{train}}^{189\text{bus}}$ (6,600 trajectories) and $D_{\text{test}}^{189\text{bus}}$ (3,300 trajectories).
+Unless otherwise stated, the \emph{few-shot} setting uses 5\% of $D_{\text{train}}^{189\text{bus}}$ (i.e., 330 trajectories) for adaptation and reports the results on $D_{\text{test}}^{189\text{bus}}$.
+The few-shot subset is sampled at the trajectory level (rather than at the sliding-window sample level) to avoid information leakage across overlapping windows, and the same segmentation pipeline is then applied to construct supervised input--target pairs.
+To further illustrate the data-efficiency trend of cross-system adaptation, we additionally report results under increasing target-data ratios on other heterogeneous benchmark systems (\autoref{sec:scaling_68_118}). }

 }